Introduction

 Canada (PIPEDA)

-If you are located in Canada, we process your Personal Information in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA) and applicable provincial legislation.
+Where the Personal Information Protection and Electronic Documents Act (PIPEDA) or applicable provincial legislation applies to our processing, we will provide the rights and safeguards it requires.
 You have the right to access your Personal Information, challenge its accuracy, and withdraw consent for its collection, use, or disclosure.
 Contact us at support@ezergrade.com to exercise these rights.

 Other Jurisdictions